Cooking With Bliss

 See recipe card to quantities.

-• Prepare a baking sheet by misting it with avocado oil cooking spray to avoid wings from sticking.
+• Prepare a baking dish by misting it with avocado oil cooking spray to prevent wings from sticking.

-• Wash and pat dry your turkey wings with paper towels before seasoning.
+• Wash and pat dry the turkey wings with paper towels before seasoning.

 • Arrange wings on the prepared baking sheet and season generously.